RTO_form_api.js

 </script>

-If you need additional fields supported by the extension, use send() (see below).
+If you need to pass extra action fields supported by the extension, use send() (see below).

 Optional configuration